Future Of Diagnosis

 Ai Support Radiologists

 MRI and CT – these methods are widely used when it comes to making a diagnosis, be it for injuries, cancer, but also for diseases of the heart, the central nervous system or the skeleton.
 And they are more needed than ever: A growing and aging population as well as changing lifestyles are contributing to an increase in chronic diseases such as cardiovascular diseases and cancer, leading to a rising number of diagnostic imaging procedures.
 Time pressure and workload for radiologists are mounting up.
-Artificial Intelligence (AI) can support them in their mission to provide an accurate and timely diagnosis for their patients.
+Artificial Intelligence (AI) can support radiology to provide accurate and timely diagnosis for patients.

 An estimated 286 million contrast-enhanced X-Ray/CT and MRI procedures are performed annually worldwide1 – and the demand for medical imaging to detect diseases, guide treatment decisions and support therapy planning is growing further, increasing pressure on radiologists.
 A particular US institution reported that their average radiologist reading CT or MRI examinations would need to interpret one image every 3-4 seconds in an 8-hour workday to meet workload demands.2 In addition, there is a shortage of trained radiologists.These trends contribute to the prevalence of burn-out among radiologists.As a result, errors may occur.
 A publication from 2018 speaks of approximately 40 million diagnostic errors involving imaging worldwide every year5